-In this section, we present our novel framework for parallel multi-phase online learning and decision-making.
-Our approach is motivated by the difficulties of existing online resource allocation methods, which involve either high regret or heavy computational costs.
-Specifically, the LP-based AHDL Algorithm \ref{alg:lp-based} has a strong worst-case regret bound of $\mathcal{O}(\log T)$, but its high computational costs delay decision-making.
-Meanwhile, the first-order online Algorithm \ref{alg:first-order} updates decisions efficiently but suffers a high regret of $\mathcal{O}(\sqrt{T})$.
-By combining the strengths of these two methods, our new framework balances decision-making quality and computational efficiency, thereby overcoming the limitations of existing approaches.
+We now present our algorithm for parallel multi-phase online learning and decision-making.
+Our approach is motivated by the challenges of existing methods.
+Specifically, the LP-based method has a strong worst-case regret bound of $\mathcal{O}(\log T)$, but its high computational costs lead to decision-making delays.
+Meanwhile, the first-order method updates decisions efficiently but suffers a high regret of $\mathcal{O}(\sqrt{T})$.
+By combining the strengths of these two methods, our new framework balances decision-making quality and computational efficiency.